 - College & Career Workshops: TORCH sponsors monthly workshops for students on college and career exploration topics.
 Sessions focus on how to prepare for college, beginning to research post-secondary opportunities, the college application process, career possibilities, and preparing for the ACT test.

 - ACT Preparation: TORCH runs a successful ACT test preparation program.
-Students work with TORCH staff and partners, plus college tutors, over 5-10 half-day sessions to prepare for the standardized test.
+Students work with TORCH staff and partners, plus college tutors, over four weeks to prepare for the ACT test.

-- Individual Assistance with College Applications: TORCH partners work individually with each high school junior and senior to identify prospective college possibilities and to complete the required applications and financial aid forms.
+- Individual Assistance with College Applications: TORCH staff work individually with each high school junior and senior to identify prospective college possibilities and to complete the required applications and financial aid forms.

 - Ongoing Communication with TORCH Graduates: TORCH partners maintain ongoing contact with TORCH graduates throughout their collegiate careers.